Cacique: Spanish colonial-era caciques

 The Spanish transliterated kasike and used the term (cacique) to refer to the local leader of essentially any indigenous group in Spanish America.
 Caribbean caciques who did not initially oppose the Spanish became middlemen, serving as the interface between their communities and the Spanish.
 Their cooperation was frequently provisional.
 Most of the early caciques eventually revolted, resulting in their deaths in battle or by execution.
 Two of the most famous of these early colonial-era caciques are Hatuey from what is now Cuba and Enriquillo on the island of Hispaniola.
 Both are now respective national heroes in Cuba and the Dominican Republic.

-The Spanish had more success when they drafted the leaders of the far more hierarchically-organized indigenous civilizations of Central Mexico.
+The Spanish had more success when they drafted the leaders of the far more hierarchically organized indigenous civilizations of Central Mexico.
 These Central Mexican caciques served as more effective, and loyal, intermediaries in the new system of colonial rule.
 The hierarchy and nomenclature of indigenous leadership usually survived within a given community and the Spaniards' designation of caciques did not usually correspond to the hereditary or likely candidate from a given system of indigenous leadership.

 As a consequence, elite indigenous men willing to cooperate with the colonial rulers replaced their rivals who had better hereditary or traditional claims on leadership.
-The Spanish recognized indigenous nobles as a European-style nobility, within the newly-established colonial system and a cacique's status among the colonizers (along with that of his family) was buttressed by their being permitted the Spanish noble honorifics don and doña.
+The Spanish recognized indigenous nobles as a European-style nobility, within the newly established colonial system and a cacique's status among the colonizers (along with that of his family) was buttressed by their being permitted the Spanish noble honorifics don and doña.

 As colonial middlemen, caciques were often the first to introduce European material culture to their communities.
 This is seen in the Spanish-style houses they built, the Spanish furnishings that filled them and the European fashions they wore everywhere.
-They engaged in Spanish commercial enterprises as sheep and cattle ranchers and sericulture.
-Many even owned Black slaves to operate these concerns.
+They engaged in Spanish commercial enterprises such as sheep and cattle ranchers and sericulture.
+Many even owned enslaved Africans to operate these concerns.
 The caciques also acquired new privileges, unknown before contact.
 These included the right to carry swords or firearms and to ride horses or mules.
 Some caciques had entailed estates called cacicazgos.
 The records of many of these Mexican estates are held in the Mexican national archives in a section Vínculos ("entails").
 The establishment of Spanish-style town government (cabildos) served as a mechanism to supplant traditional rule.
 Spanish manipulation of cabildo elections placed compliant members of the traditional, hereditary lineages on such cabildos town councils.